2/21/2025

 Brian Lane

-All right, thanks, Bill.
+All right.
+Thanks, Bill.
 I am going to discuss our business and outlook.
-Backlog at the end of the fourth quarter was $6 billion, a same-story increase in both sequential and -over-year backlog.
+Backlog at the end of the fourth quarter was $6 billion, a same-store increase in both sequential and year-over-year backlog.
 Fourth quarter bookings were strong, especially in the technology sector, and sequential backlog was up $300 million.
-Since last year, our backlog has increased by 800 million or 16%.
+Since last year, our backlog has increased by $800 million, or 16%.
 On the same store basis, our backlog is now up by 400 million, 9% higher than at this time last year.
 Our overall backlog is broadly based and especially robust in our industrial sector.
 We are carefully selecting work that has good margins with good working conditions for our valuable workforce.
 Our revenue mix continues to trend towards the industrial sector, with this sector accounting for over 60% of our volume in 2024 and continues to be a major driver of pipeline backlog.
-Technology, which we include in industrial and which includes data centers and chip fab with 33% of our revenue, is substantial increase from 21% in the prior year, and advanced technology is now the largest component of our revenue.
+Technology, which we include in industrial and which includes data centers and chip fab with 33% of our revenue, is substantial increase from 21% in the prior year. and advanced technology is now the largest component of our revenue.
 Institutional markets, including education, healthcare, and government, are also strong and represent 24% of our revenue.
 The commercial sector is active as well and now accounts for about 16% of revenue.
 Most of our service revenue is for commercial customers, so our commercial construction business is now relatively small.
-Construction accounted for 84% of our revenue, with projects for new buildings representing 56% and existing building construction 28%.
+Construction accounted for 84% of our revenue, with projects for new buildings representing 56%, and existing building construction 28%.
 Project pipelines remain at unprecedented levels.
-We include modular and new building construction, and yet a date modular was 17% of our revenue.
+We include modular in new building construction, and year-to-date modular was 17% of our revenue.
 Service revenue is up 8% this year on an absolute basis, but with faster growth in construction, service is now 16% of total revenue.
-Our overall service business achieved a record $1.1 billion in revenue for 2024, and service continues to be a growing and reliable source of profit and cashflow.
-With record broad-based backlog, healthy pipelines, persistent demand in advanced technology, on-shoring, and especially our unmatched workforce, we expect continuing strong results in 2025.
+Our overall service business achieved a record $1.1 billion in revenue for 2024, and service continues to be a growing and reliable source of profit and cash flow.
+With record broad-based backlog, healthy pipelines, persistent demand in advanced technology, on-shoring, and especially our unmatched workforce.
+We expect continuing strong results in 2025.
 I want to close by thanking our over 18,000 employees for their hard work and dedication.
 Our success is a direct result of the people that serve our customers every single day.
 I will now turn it back over to Marvin for questions.
 Thank you.

 speaker